 Table 7.
-Images for i.MX 8QuadXPlus MEK (continued)
+Images for i.MX 8QuadXPlus and i.MX 8QuadMax MEK boards...continued

-boot.img is an Android image that stores kernel Image and ramdisk together.
+Note: boot.img is an Android image that stores kernel Image and ramdisk together.
 It also stores other information such as the kernel boot command line, machine name.
 This information can be configured in android.mk.
 It can avoid touching the boot loader code to change any default boot arguments.